Graduate Cyber Security Course Descriptions

 CY-635.
 Advanced Research in Cyber Security.
 3.00 Credits.

 This is an advanced research course in cyber security topics / subject areas.
 Students work with a faculty member on a research topic or area of special interest, for example: bitcoin mining, blockchain technology, malware analysis, mobile & wireless, systems defense, penetration testing, disaster recovery in the cloud, or cyber security CSO-level risk management / security architecture.
-The course requires much more discipline than a standard course because it does not meet regularly.
 This course permits the student to explore a specific issue or topic in cyber security or to work independently, as a researcher, to develop a specific skill competency under the direction of a faculty mentor.
 This course could include a paid or non-paid internship in the University Cyber Security Center or a service learning component.
 Prerequisites: CY-510 OR CY-530 OR CY-540.

 CY-640.
 Cybercrime and Digital Forensics.
 3.00 Credits.